<Previous Lesson> <<Home>> < Next Lesson>

 Private VariableName as Datatype Static VariableName as Datatype Public VariableName as Datatype

-The above keywords indicate the scope of declaration.
-Private declares a local variable, or a variable that is local to a procedure or module.
+The above keywords indicate the scope of the declaration.
+Private declares a local variable or a variable that is local to a procedure or module.
 However, Private is rarely used, we normally use Dim to declare a local variable.
 The Static keyword declares a variable that is being used multiple times, even after a procedure has been terminated.
-Most variables created inside a procedure are discarded by Visual Basic when the procedure is finished, static keyword preserve the value of a variable even after the procedure is terminated.
+Most variables created inside a procedure are discarded by Visual Basic when the procedure is finished, static keyword preserves the value of a variable even after the procedure is terminated.
 Public is the keyword that declares a global variable, which means it can be used by all the procedures and modules of the whole program.

 Constants are different from variables in the sense that their values do not change during the running of the program.